oleganza/OAPromise/README.md

-### Giving promises
+## Giving promises

 Providing promise-based API is very simple.

-1. When the operation is started, create new instance of OAPromise and return it to caller.
+1. Before starting an operation, create a new instance of OAPromise and return it to the caller.
 2. When operation finishes or fails, set the `value` or `error` respectively.

 ```